JValtteri/seec-email/notes_on_security.md

 # Notes on Security

+This document expands on some of the security issues and reasoning for the solutions taken.

+## Attacks where an attacker has either remote or physical write access to the users hard drive.

-### Memory sanitization
+### Memory sanitation

 Sanitizing the password from the memory is not a straight forward task with a high level language like Python.
 Python manages its own memory and there is no simple way of removing anything from memory.
+Python itself doesn't offer features to do this.

+I concluded that worrying about this issue is a waste of time.
+As a *"wise man"* of the internet put it: *"if your memory is constantly being compromised, I would re-think your security setup."* In any case, if an adversary can plant malware on my computer, memory inspection is the least of my worries.

 ### Not Compiled